datapaf/sit_asg/README.md

-# Code Summarization with Strcuture-induced Transformer
+# Code Summarization with Strcuture-induced Transformer.
+ASG Modification.

-This repo serves as the official implementation of ACL 2021 findings paper "[Code Summarization with Strcuture-induced Transformer](https://arxiv.org/pdf/2012.14710.pdf)".
+This is a version of [Strcuture-induced Transformer](https://arxiv.org/pdf/2012.14710.pdf) modified to accept Abstract Semantic Graph(ASG) as a structural input feature.

-If you have any questions, be free to email me.
+Note: The modification is available only for Python.

 ## Dependency